baillielab/maic/README.md

 Examples are included in the folder example_input_and_result with simulated input data and output of MAIC.

-  When MixSmall data with high heterogeneity (See Wang et al [link]) is used, the algorithm will output:
+  When MixLarge data with high heterogeneity (See Wang et al [link]) is used, the algorithm will output:

   "Based on the characteristics of your dataset, we have estimated that MAIC is the best algorithm for this analysis!
 See Wang et al [link] for an explanation of how we evaluated this."